 Sun, Sand & Sea in Diani Beach

 I recently embraced the life of remote working wholly by taking off from Nairobi to spend a week in Diani Beach.
-It was a spur of the moment decision instigated by Aina and Azeem, the timing felt right, the budget looked good, and there was no reason not to jump on the opportunity.
+It was a spur-of-the-moment decision instigated by Aina and Azeem, the timing felt right, the budget looked good, and there was no reason not to jump on the opportunity.

-Diani Beach is somewhere I had always wanted to visit since we moved to Kenya and it comes very highly recommended by people who have visited before.
+Diani Beach is somewhere I have always wanted to visit since we moved to Kenya and it comes very highly recommended by people who have visited before.
 In fact, it was my first coastal destination choice when we were deciding where to go after the Masai Mara National Park.
 We eventually ended up going to Watamu – no regrets!
 Watamu was fantastic and I had very high hopes for Diani Beach.

 For this trip, we travelled on a Saturday and returned on a Sunday.
 Save for the weekend, most of our time was spent indoors.
 However, we enjoyed daily morning and evening walks on the beach.
 Here’s how our time went…